skaggsashley1/MIST4610_Project/README.md

 # Project Title

-A brief description of what this project does and who it's for
+## Problem Description
+A description of the problem that you are modeling describing it in sufficient detail that makes sense in the context of your data model.

 ## Group Name and Members